It’s that time of year when the sun is on a mission to make everyone feel sticky, lazy, and, worst of all, hot (in the least attractive way possible).

-In the end, the “John Deere versus Husqvarna” doesn’t build up too much of a fight.
+In the end, the “John Deere vs Husqvarna mower” doesn’t build up too much of a fight.

-As efficient and practical as a lawn tractor should be, taking the time to scrutinize it never stops from being an important step before getting one.
+As efficient and practical as a lawn tractor should be, taking the time to scrutinize it never stops being an essential step before getting one.

 This article is the best example of that.

-Although it’s concluded that the Husqvarna was the best riding mower between the two, there are still downsides to it that might not complement your personal preferences.
+Although between John Deere vs Husqvarna, it’s been concluded that the Husqvarna was the best riding mower, there are still downsides to it that might not complement your personal preferences.

-The same goes for the John Deere.
-Despite being one-upped by Husqvarna, maybe you’ll find it fulfills your tastes better?
+The same goes for John Deere.
+Despite being one-upped by Husqvarna, maybe you’ll find it fulfills your tastes better.

 Who knows!
 Because only you do!

-Make sure to review the mower that catches your eye, be it John Deere or Husqvarna or whatever brand of mower out there.
+Make sure to review the mower that catches your eye, be it John Deere or Husqvarna mower or whatever brand is out there.